tscircuit/circuit-to-svg/README.md

 - `width` and `height` – dimensions of the output SVG.
 Defaults to `800x600`.
 - `matchBoardAspectRatio` – if `true`, adjust the SVG dimensions so the resulting aspect ratio matches the `pcb_board` found in the circuit JSON.
+- `backgroundColor` – fill color for the SVG background rectangle.
+Defaults to `"#000"`.

 ## Contributing